 The Dangers of Tailgating:

-As a top-rated personal injury lawyer from SL Chapman Trial Lawyers explains, when you tailgate, you increase the risk of a rear-end collision.
-If the car in front of you stops suddenly, you may not have enough time to brake and avoid hitting their vehicle.
+As our experienced personal injury lawyers at MartinWren, P.C. have seen many times, tailgating increases the risk of a rear-end collision.
+If the car or truck in front of you stops suddenly and you are following too closely, you may not have enough time to brake and avoid hitting their vehicle.
 Rear-end collisions can cause significant damage to your car and result in injuries or fatalities.

 Tailgating also reduces your reaction time.
 If the driver in front of you swerves or brakes suddenly, you may not be able to quickly take any action to avoid it.
 It can be particularly dangerous if you are driving at high speeds.